Centre-Harvard to be Broadcast by Radio

 The October 21, 1922 Centre-Harvard game was one of the first broadcasts of a college football game carried across a wide geographical area, with listeners able to sit in their homes and tune in.

-WIR was a station operated by individuals associated with Tufts University.
+WGI was a station operated by individuals associated with Tufts University.
 A "rehearsal" at Harvard Stadium to check out the equipment to be used was held during the October 14 Harvard game with Bowdoin.
-When all seemed to go according to plan, WIR notified the press, and the press in turn notified the public that the Centre-Harvard game was going to broadcast by radio.
+When all seemed to go according to plan, WGI notified the press, and the press in turn notified the public that the Centre-Harvard game was going to broadcast by radio.

-AMRAD RADIO PRODUCTS, the office and tower for WIR which broadcast the Centre-Harvard game throughout the Northeast
+AMRAD RADIO PRODUCTS, with the headquarters and tower for WGI which broadcast the Centre-Harvard game throughout the Northeast

 The broadcast was well publicized at the time.